19 Best Things To Do In Harrogate: A Local’s Guide

 kings courtyard Pateley Bridge

-For a taste of life in a rural Yorkshire town, head deep into North Yorkshire to pretty Pateley Bridge, the only town in the beautiful Nidderdale Area of Outstanding Natural Beauty.
+To taste life in rural Yorkshire, head deep into North Yorkshire to pretty Pateley Bridge, the only town in the beautiful Nidderdale Area of Outstanding Natural Beauty.

 Apart from an insanely pretty high street, the oldest sweet shop in Britain, and the fascinating Nidderdale museum with a complete Victorian school room.